brer-rabbit/thereman/README.md

 ## Prep

 Tin the pads first.
-Shown below, tin all the pads marked in green; the pads in red should not be tinned.
+Shown below, tin the pads marked in green.
+The pads in red should not be tinned.

 ![Tin pads shown in green](build/tinning.jpg)